groupvine/pg-jobber/README.md

 # Postres-based Job Manager (pg-jobber)

-A simple, responsive job queue manager based on PostgreSQL 9.5+, designed for clusters of up to about a dozen workers per job type.
+A simple, responsive job queue manager based on PostgreSQL 9.5+, designed for clusters of up to about a dozen job servers per job type.

 * Simple, promise-based API for job requesters and handler interface for workers.